 Measurements are performed by a probe that applies force to the sample.
 Before the test conditions are applied, the sample length is measured under a light force, which is used as the initial length (l0).
 As linear displacement occurs as a function of changing the applied force or temperature.
 The change in sample length (dl) is measured by an electrical transformer called an LVDT (linear variable displacement transducer).
 An example application is monitoring length change as the sample is slowly heated.
 In this case, the observance of a dramatic change in sample length can indicate a phase change, such as a glass transition (Tg), and the temperature at which Tg occurs can be calculated from the plot of length change versus temperature.

-Contact us today for your Thermomechanical Analysis (TMA) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Thermomechanical Analysis (TMA) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.